 Question: What was your favorite job?

-Answer: Other than owning Board Builders, I loved working at St. Louis Children's Hospital as a pediatric neurology and neurosurgery social worker.
-I was single and there were lot of doctors to date and hang out with and I adored my boss, Arthur Prensky, who is still a friend today.
+Answer: Other than owning Board Builders, I loved working at St. Louis Children’s Hospital as a pediatric neurology and neurosurgery social worker.
+I was single and there were lot of doctors to date and hang out with and I adored my boss, Arthur Prensky, who at 89 is still a friend today.
 The work was challenging and rewarding and 35 years later, I still hear from some of my patients.